pvlib/pvlib-python/paper/paper.md

 subsystems differ in mounting or electrical configuration and systems that require custom orientation/tracking models.

-Third, the creation of `pvlib.iotools`, a sub-package for fetching and importing datasets relevant to PV modeling.
-These functions provide a standardized interface for reading data files in various complex data formats, offering conveniences like optionally standardizing the dataset variable names and units to pvlib's conventions [@Jensen2023].
+Third, a new subpackage `pvlib.iotools` has been created for fetching and importing datasets relevant to PV modeling.
+These functions provide a standardized interface for reading data files in various complex data formats, offering conveniences like the option to standardize dataset variable names and units to pvlib's conventions [@Jensen2023].
 As of version 0.10.1, `pvlib.iotools` contains functions to download data from over ten online data providers, plus file reading/parsing functions for a dozen solar resource file formats.